whitschroder/remote-sensing/_sources/lidr.md

 function](https://r-lidar.github.io/lidRbook/io.html#plot) to plot cross sections of point data.
 Cross sections can be useful to view the accuracy of ground classification.

+First, you will need to define the coordinates of your cross section.
+Using QGIS or Google Earth, identify coordinates p1 and p2 that are within your study area.
+The p1 variable defines the (x,y) coordinates of the first point, and the p2 variable defines the (x,y) coordinates of the second point.
+Connecting these two points creates your profile line.

 ```R
 # Define the x and y coordinates for the cross section, and the width of the
 # cross section.